frankbydefault/Technical-Test-String-Calculator/Python/Reflections.md

 This task was more straight foward.
 As in the last task, I implemented the filtering requirement by adding a conditional statement inside the loop.

 The problem said that we should ignore numbers larger than 1000, so I only counted numbers being 1000 or smaller.
 So, any number bigger than 1000 is skipped and not included in the final sum.

+## Task 7: Flexible Delimeters

+My first approach was to figure out how to extract the delimiter from inside the brackets.
+I wanted to extract everything inside `[]` in one go because i knew I could.
+The other option was looping through the entire delimiter string and appending all characters that were not a bracket and I didn't think that was necesary since is was just one bracket pair.

+I know that python has this thing `[-1]` to get the last position of an array, so in theory, if I have a string `[***]` the `[0]`and `[-1]` are the the indexes of the brackets, so I can cut the delimeter from `[1]` to `[-1]`,to get the delimeter.
+This way it does not matter the lenght because the`[` bracket will always be first and the `]` will always be last.